Rail Projects Victoria: Metro Tunnel

 The Metro Tunnel is a pair of 9 km rail tunnels between South Kensington in Melbourne's inner north-west and South Yarra in the city's inner south-east.
 Currently under construction, the tunnels will connect the Sunbury line to the Cranbourne and Pakenham lines through the Melbourne CBD.
 The project includes five new stations – Arden, Parkville, State Library, Town Hall and Anzac – and will increase the capacity of the inner Melbourne network by releasing train paths in the existing City Loop underground railway.
-The tunnel is expected to be structurally complete by 2024 and to open in 2025.
+The tunnel opened in late 2025.

 RPV is responsible for the delivery of the Metro Tunnel project, including property acquisitions, planning approvals and ensuring positive social outcomes.
 It appointed a consortium led by Lendlease and John Holland to construct the tunnels in late 2017.

 Regional Rail Revival

 Regional Rail Revival is the collective branding for a series of major maintenance and development works overseen by RPV on the regional Victorian rail network.
 The first works to be announced were the Ballarat Line Upgrade, a $518 million package of works including several new crossing loops on the Ballarat corridor, new stabling facilities for trains at Ararat, and several station upgrades along the route.

 The Bendigo line upgrade works include improved signalling north of Bendigo, and works to increase permissible track speed between Bendigo and Echuca.
 The Gippsland line includes duplication and stabling facilities, as well as the eventual replacement of the rail bridge over the Avon River.
 The Geelong and Warrnambool lines will also receive lengths of duplication and signalling improvements.